ai4he/Hardware_Application/Hardware_Development/README.md

 # Hardware_Development

-* In this folder files include how (RK3588)device capture video and audio from your computer.
-Before run these files,please do the following
+* In this folder files include how (RK3588)device capture video and audio from your computer.These files are written by python and C.Before run these files,please do the following

   * Using a HDMI cable, Connect device(RK3588) HDMI input to you computer HDMI port.
+     <p>This can capture the video input from computer and it transfer to the device  <p>

   * Using another HDMI cable, Connect device(3588) HDMI output to Desktop monitor HDMI input.

   * Power on the device(RK 3588)